wso2/esb-connectors/stripe/stripe-integrated-scenarios/README.txt

 		- Files:	(a) Proxy - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Marketing and Creating Subscriptions/Case 004/proxy/stripe_batchSubscribeCustomersToList.xml

 		- Request Parameters:	(a) stripePlanId	  - a valid plan ID of stripe.
 Note that the customers will be added to the subscription list in mailchimp that is associated with this plan ID if and only if the the customer is associated with the same plan ID.
-								(b)	stripeCreatedTime - provide a valid date and time in the format of 'dd-MM-yyyy HH:mm X' (e.g:- 25-02-2015 08:00 +05:30).
-This date and time will be used to return values where the created field is after or equal to this timestamp.

 	[v] Case-005
 		- Purpose:	(a) Create Subscription for each account in the Stripe API.